-PB: [How long it lasts depends on the] patient’s skin quality, as well, lifestyle, etc. etc. If they combine it with a little bit of other tweaks—Botox, a little bit of filler if they need it, chemical peels—then you’ll get a good result for the whole year.
+PB: [How long it lasts depends on the] patient’s skin quality, as well, lifestyle, etc. etc. If they combine it with a little bit of other tweaks—toxins, a little bit of filler if they need it, chemical peels—then you’ll get a good result for the whole year.
 It will take about 28 days for the actual Profhilo in this case to biodegrade and then you get the results and it will start hydrating.

 AHD: Okay, and then you’re on the second treatment and then you’ve got this really good kick-start to get remodelling.